 At intermission, Ringmaster Kevin joined the crowd outside the tent, and his rhinestone-plastered tailcoat and top hat dazzled in the evening Tacoma sun.
 I overheard him telling a guest that the house-made lemonade is concocted with just the right amount of sugar and its pink color comes from beet juice.

 A seemingly small gesture, this kind of thoughtfulness and attention to detail also enlivens every moment of the performance.
-As we filed back into the tent, I realized just how intimate of a setting it was, and even the seats furthest from the stage provided good views of the performers.
+As we filed back into the tent, I realized just how intimate the setting really was, and even the seats furthest from the stage provided good views of the performers.

 Another cool thing is that the performers are from around the world, which was a nice discussion topic for our group on the drive home.
 Many of them are family — from a mother-son extreme juggling duo to a family of three acrobats, the daughter not much older than 10.

-All in all, this is a fantastic all-ages family show.
+All in all, I found the Venardos Circus a fantastic all-ages family show.
 Snacks are limited to popcorn, pretzels and (classic!) cotton candy, so it’s worth eating dinner before you head to the show.
 (Though I would’ve been fine with just a vat of their house-made cheese sauce.)

 Everything about the Venardos Circus exudes magic.
-Even their website feels beguiling, new and adventurous.
 The anticipation begins the moment you buy your tickets online, then flows to dinner table conversation leading up to the performance, and then finally peaks under the big top as you wait for the show to begin.